-The minor in History requires students to take at least 24 credit hours in History, of which 18 must be upper-division credits.
-A maximum of two courses (six credit hours) used to fulfill program requirements for a major or another minor may also be used to fulfill requirements for a minor in History.
+The minor in History requires students to take at least 24 credit hours in History, of which 18 must be upper-division.
+A maximum of two courses (6 credit hours) used to fulfill program requirements for a major or another minor may also be used to fulfill requirements for a minor in History.

-HIST 190-3 The West and the World to 1660
+HIST 190-3 World History to 1550

-HIST 191-3 The West and the World since 1660
+HIST 191-3 The West and the World since 150

 HIST 300-3 Historiography: The Nature of the Historical

+Dissiplins